 Architectural asphalt shingles come in many designs and colors, but the main feature is varying shingle width and thickness, which adds more dimension and an extra element of aesthetic flair to the finished roof.
 They also cost more to install than 3-tab shingles.

 Architectural shingles have a 30 year to lifetime warranty and cost between $16 and $25 more for materials than 3-tab shingles for every 100 square feet of covered roof.
 This adds about $500 to $750 of materials cost to the entire price of the average roof replacement job.

 Home Size and Design Affect Roofing Replacement Costs

 The average residential roof is approximately 1,700 square feet, but your roof may be bigger or smaller.
 To calculate the approximate size of your roof, measure the overall outside width and length of your house to the edge of the eaves and multiply the two numbers to determine a rough estimate of your roof’s square footage.

-Roofing is calculated in 100-foot squares.
+Roofing in Raleigh is calculated in 100-foot squares.
 To figure out the approximate number of roofing squares in your roof, simply take the total square feet and divide by 100.
 For example, if your roof is 2,000 square feet, 2,000 divided by 100 equals 20 squares of roofing.